This package allows you to patch class methods in a fully type-safe way. This is especially useful to create decorators that "mixin" methods.

 If you encounter this problem, you can pass a fourth parameter to the utility

 functions offered by this libarary.
-This optional fallback
+This optional fallback parameter accepts

 a function that has the same signature as the original super method it would